dilyn-corner/KISS-kde/README.md

 - [ ] Create an installation tarball similar to how KISS is distributed
     - [ ] Live USB (?)

+- [x] Cleanup repository structure
+    * This one is on me.
+There seems to be a 'natural' grouping for these.
+    * It'll resemble the 'default' KISS repositories.
+You know, for consistency.

 This list will be expanded, contracted, and refined as necessary.
 Feel free to